Sharon Epperson

-Sharon Emily Epperson (born April 12, 1968) is Senior Personal Finance Correspondent for CNBC.
+Sharon Emily Epperson (born April 12, 1968) is a senior personal finance correspondent for CNBC.
 She also appears on NBC News shows, Today and NBC Nightly News.

 Early life and education

 Epperson is the daughter of David E. Epperson and Ceceila T. Epperson, a retired schoolteacher in the Pittsburgh Public School System, last teaching at Lincoln Elementary School in Pittsburgh.
 Her grandfather was a steelworker.
 Her father, now deceased, was Dean of the School of Social Work at the University of Pittsburgh for nearly 30 years and was the first African-American dean at the school.

 Epperson graduated from Pittsburgh's Taylor Allderdice High School in 1986 and was inducted into their alumni hall of fame in 2011.
 She served a summer internship at the age of 18 in the Pittsburgh Press library department.

 Epperson holds a bachelor's degree in sociology and government from Harvard University, a master's degree in international affairs from Columbia University, and an honorary doctorate from Carlow University in Pittsburgh.
 At Harvard, she joined the Lambda Upsilon chapter of the Alpha Kappa Alpha sorority.
 She has been an adjunct instructor of international affairs at Columbia University's School of International Public Affairs since 2000.